Victorivirus

-Victorivirus is a genus of viruses, in the family Totiviridae.
+Victorivirus is a genus of viruses, in the family Pseudototiviridae.
 Filamentous fungi serve as natural hosts.
-There are 14 species in this genus.
+There are 32 species in this genus.

 Structure

 Viruses in Victorivirus are non-enveloped, with icosahedral geometries, and T=2 symmetry.
 The diameter is around 40 nm.
 Genomes are linear, around 4.6-6.7kb in length.
 The genome has 2 open reading frames.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by virus remains intracellular.
 Replication follows the double-stranded RNA virus replication model.
 Double-stranded RNA virus transcription is the method of transcription.
 Translation takes place by RNA termination-reinitiation.
 The virus exits the host cell by cell to cell movement.

 Filamentous fungi serve as the natural host.

 Taxonomy

 The genus Victorivirus includes the following species: